abhinavgudipati/abhinavgudipati.github.io-old/README.md

 ### About me

 Hi there!
-Welcome to my personal website, where I host all my projects and my achievements!
+Welcome to my Personal Website, where I host all my projects and my achievements!
 I am a Sophomore in IIIT Delhi, pursuing Computer Science and Applied Math.
 I am presently targetting reasearch projects in the intersection of Medicine, Healthcare and Computer Science.

-### Resume

-Will be adding the link to this section once I am done with my 3rd semester in college.

 ### Personal Projects
 - **Among Us Game Prototype**